-In September 2008, Doug Bartlett set out with his family to travel the world.
+Doug Bartlett set out with his family to travel the world.
 First stop: Italy.
-Doug’s chronicle of this experience in his blog, Inspire and Shine, offers many useful tips to parents who may plan to chart a similar path.
-As you can see from the below blog excerpt, fun and adventure await in the city of Naples with kids!
+Doug’s tips for a day in Naples with kids offers many useful tips to parents who may plan to chart a similar path.
+Fun and adventure await in the city of Naples with kids!
 (And don’t forget to check out the very useful Napoli Green Map Doug recommends.)

-We caught the train in from the Pompei Scavi (Villa Dei Misteri) stop.
+To embark on our day in Naples with kids, we caught the train in from the Pompei Scavi (Villa Dei Misteri) stop.
 The train had lots of stops, and about 45 minutes later we arrived at Piazza Garibaldi.
 There we found the 201 bus to take to the National Archeological Museum.
-The Arte Card kit has a set of bus route maps which came in very handy.
+The Naples Arte Card kit has a set of bus route maps which came in very handy.

 Hopping off before the museum grounds, we walked a short way up the road, looking down over Naples and lots of old clothes hanging in the trees.
 Yes, there were old clothes hanging in the trees, looking as if they’d been thrown there off the road, but why?
 The museum grounds (grass and trees) were extensive, so we made a note to look around there after our visit.